 A Good Man?

-Several of my friends were disappointed by my post.
-They expressed disappointed that I criticized the name of good and decent man.
+Several of my friends were troubled by my post.
+They expressed disappoint that I criticized the name of good and decent man.

 As noted above, my timing was ill considered.
 That said, the cat seems to be “out of the bag”, so I guess I will lean in more.